Nethereum/Covid19-Immunity-Cert-Attestation/README.md

 Please feel free to either:
 * Pick of any of the current issues marked as help wanted, participate on the ones marked for discussion (mainly anyone really) or create an issue for any new feature.
-* Ping me (Juan @juanfranblanco twitter) for a chat if you want to help.
+* Send a message on the Nethereum gitter channel https://gitter.im/Nethereum/Nethereum# or Juan Blanco in @juanfranblanco twitter for a chat if you want to help.
 * Please make a pull if you find any grammar mistakes, in this readme (current documentation) everything is WIP.

 ## Why?